|1985 Honda CB600SC - Honda Nighthawk. Daily driver for over 3 years, in ALL kinds of weather! Nice little cruiser!|

 Got the bike back on Tuesday, 5/13/08, and it looks like new.
 I cannot see where the repair begins (or ends)....he did a great job on blending the repair into the tank and fender.
 Total cost for the work was about $1,300 bucks.

 The first owner also gave me the original book that Honda sent to each owner of the Rune...
 And the CD-ROMs.
 While these bikes ran $24,000 to $27,000 new, I got this one at a good price.
-So, now, my photos follow after I got the bike home.
+So, now, the photos below are after I got the bike home originally.

 I finally got the bike cleaned up from the riding I've been doing and took a couple of shots of the finished work.